realtime-sanitizer/rtsan-standalone-rs/README.md

 cargo run --package integration-example --features sanitize
 ```

-All examples should fail with the `sanitize` feature enabled and run correctly
+All examples should fail with the `sanitize` feature enabled and work fine
 without it.

 ## Contact